There’s a lot to love about taking an Italy road trip!

 Just because you’re on a road trip doesn’t mean you need to move hotels every day!

-Some of our favorite road trip experiences in Italy have been renting a villa in Tuscany for a week with family and then driving throughout the region to different nearby destinations each day.
+Some of our favorite road trip experiences in Italy have been renting a villa in Tuscany for a week with family and then driving throughout the region to different nearby destinations each day, or basing ourselves on the outskirts of a small city or bigger town and day-tripping from there.

 Take advantage of agriturismos and rental homes during your Italy road trip.